Democratic presidential prospects swarm South Carolina

 A slew of fresher faces are also introducing themselves to South Carolina.

 New Jersey Sen. Cory Booker headlines a Democratic fundraiser in Orangeburg next week that will include many of the state's most prominent black leaders and activists.
-Without much of that backing, it's difficult for any Democratic hopeful to have much success in a state where blacks comprised 61 percent of 2016 Democratic primary voters.
+Without much of that backing, it's difficult for any Democratic hopeful to have much success in a state where black voters comprised 61 percent of 2016 Democratic primary electorate.

 A day later, California Sen. Kamala Harris makes her first trip to South Carolina, with events in Columbia and Greenville.
 A few days before the midterm election, former Attorney General Eric Holder is set to speak to the Charleston NAACP, the same group Biden addressed earlier this year.